ProximityShortcuts User Guide

 • Apple Watch: Always on your wrist.
 More reliable presence indicator.
 Often weaker, more variable signal.
 Needs auto-adjust set to Tolerant mode.

-Recommendation: Use iPhone if it's always with you (enable auto-adjust with Stable mode for better detection).
-Use Apple Watch if you always wear it (enable auto-adjust with Tolerant mode to handle signal variations).
+Recommendation: Use iPhone if it's always with you (move the auto-adjust aggressiveness slider toward Strict for steadier detection).
+Use Apple Watch if you always wear it (move the slider toward Tolerant to handle signal variations).

 Threshold Configuration